-Building upon the legacy of the St Ives artist colony in Cornwall, the Centre at Tate St Ives aims to encourage research into the origins, activities and future of creative communities in Britain and elsewhere.
+Building upon the legacy of the St Ives artist colony in Cornwall, the Centre at Tate St Ives encourages research into the origins, activities and future of creative communities in Britain and internationally.

-- The history of the artist colony, in and beyond Cornwall, as a national and international phenomenon from the nineteenth century to the present day
+- the history of the artist colony, in Cornwall and beyond, as a national and international phenomenon from the nineteenth century to the present day

 The Centre will host a series of workshops and seminar events, leading to conferences and publications.
 Its programme will involve collaboration with regional universities and partners, as well as the participation of institutions and individual scholars from all parts of the United Kingdom and abroad.